Devolutions/IronRDP/iron-svelte-client/README.md

 #### Devolutions Gateway setup

-Web client is using a special extension to RDP protocol that is only supported in the latest Devolutions Gateway builds.
+Web client is using a special extension to RDP protocol.

-You can either:
+This extension is available starting Devolutions Gateway v2023.1.1.
+However, this version not yet officially published.

+Therefore, you need to either:

-- Download a binary prebuilt from master such as [this one](https://devolutions.sharepoint.com/:f:/s/Prereleases/Ei4GzG25BWhKtmrJiurIjDEBkd8j1VWy4fzaWR42ew4f8g?e=H3bFFM).
+- Download a binary prebuilt from master such as [this one](https://devolutions.sharepoint.com/:f:/s/Prereleases/En3Y3T3OIuFFpYknTZYZfIYBXo_OpCubXBKd8wpjZ7Qrtg?e=MBVz53).
 - Build [master](https://github.com/Devolutions/devolutions-gateway/tree/master) yourself.
   Simply [install the Rust toolchain](https://rustup.rs/) and run `cargo build --release`.
 Binary will be found in the `./target/release` folder.